 Working in a Modern Democracy

-We’re exploring how digital tools and culture, along with new approaches to citizen engagement, are changing our local democracy.
+Our local democracy is changing.
+We’re exploring how digital tools and culture, along with new approaches to citizen engagement and other issues, are changing our local democracy.
 We want to hear your views, experiences, questions, ideas and concerns, so we can understand what this means for the future of our democracy, and in particular for the people who work in local democracy roles in our councils.

 We know that we’re exploring these issues at a challenging time for our councils.
 Today’s local democracy is happening in the context of financial challenges for local government, and urgent challenges for our citizens and our environment.
 We also know that changes in local and national political landscapes will impact on our local democracy.
 This is all the more reason for us being ready to listen and to innovate.

-What we’re asking
+What we’re exploring

 Some of the things we’re exploring are: